DryLabRebel/twinSimulator/README.md

 - `--minage` (the minimum age of the whole sample; default = 0)
 - `--maxage` (the mean age of the whole sample; default = 25, sd is fixed at 5)

-All four arguments are optional.
+All six arguments are optional.
 The program will use default values for any/all missing inputs.

 To execute the script you must have R installed, and the packages `Rutils` and `MASS`.

-By executing the script with one or more flags, the script will randomly generate a pair of correlated values (designated by either the input provided, or by the assigned defaults).
+By executing the script with one or more flags, the script will randomly generate a pair of correlated values (designated either by the input provided, or by the assigned defaults).

 The script will generate two data frames.
 One for monozygotic twins, and one for dizygotic twins.

 The script will also randomly assign a gender to each twin, or twin pair.

 Necessarily, monozygotic twins will always be the same gender.
-Dizygotic twins can be male/male, female/female or male/female twin pairs.
+Dizygotic twins will be male/male, female/female or male/female twin pairs.

 Necessarily, twin pairs will always be the same age.

 Phenotypes are normally distributed.

-Age is a truncated poisson distribution (max 120).
+Age is in years, and uses a truncated poisson distribution (max 120).
 A minimum age can be set (optional).
-If no minimum age is set, the defaul minimum is zero , however:
+If no minimum age is set, the defaul minimum is zero.

-*technically there in **no** minimum.
-By default the min age is set to `-Inf`, however a poisson distribution is probability distribution of positive discrete values by definition, so the minimum will always be zero - **however however**:*
+*NOTE: technically there in **no** minimum; actually the default min age is set to `-Inf`, however a poisson distribution is a probability distribution of positive discrete values by definition, so the minimum will always be zero*

-*If you set the minimum value of a simulated truncated poisson to `zero`, the simulated distribution will **not** be the same as a standard poisson - in R at least.*
+*ALSO NOTE: If you manually set the minimum value of a simulated truncated poisson to `zero`, the resulting distribution will **not** be the same as a standard poisson*

-Each dataframe will contain 5 columns:
+Each dataframe will contain 7 columns:

 - `twin1` - the phenotype for twin one (which can be thought of as the 'first born' twin)
 - `twin2` - the phenotype for twin two (which can be thought of as the 'second born' twin)
 - `sex1` - the sex of twin 1
 - `sex2` - the sex of twin 2
 - `age1` - the age of twin 1
-- `age2` - the age of twin 2 (which is necessarily the same as twin1, in real samples it's not biologically necessary for twins to be born on the same day, but it's very unlikely they will be born in a different year)
+- `age2` - the age of twin 2 (which is necessarily the same as twin1)
-- `zyg` - the zygosity status according to sex.
+- `zyg` - the zygosity of each twin pair

+Zygosity:

 `mzm` = monozygotic males
 `mzf` = monozygotic females